 Do you need a ride to class?
 All seniors who live in Fitchburg Massachusetts can call the Fitchburg Senior Center at 978.829.1790 to register for MART Transportation Services.
 Once registered, the Senior Center calls in the information to MART.

 Parking on campus can be quite difficult, but there is always ample, free parking at the Civic Center!
 Fitchburg State provides free campus shuttle transportation, serviced by MART.
 It is easy to use and gets you from your car to your destination without much walking.
 Two shuttles run on a continuous loop which usually means there is one every 10 minutes.

 - Route: Civic Center along North Street to Main Street, Fitchburg Intermodal Center and return to Civic Center.
 The shuttle runs continuously during posted hours.

 Thank you for considering to teach for the Adult Learning in the Fitchburg Area (ALFA) program.
 Each non-credit course runs for 1.5 hours each week for five weeks and is a total of 7.5 hours long.
 Our instructors are current and retired Fitchburg State faculty members, local community experts in their fields.

 If you would like to teach for ALFA in one of the upcoming sessions, please submit a course proposal by submitting the appropriate form.
-A link to this form will be provided below once we begin accepting course requests for the upcoming sessions:

-Course Proposals are received until the deadline.
+Course proposals are received until the deadline.
 Once we have received all of the courses, we will send out course schedule confirmations within a few of weeks of the deadline.

 We are always looking for local experts in their field to teach for ALFA!
 Please submit a course proposal above and then submit (within a few days) the following supplemental material to firstname.lastname@example.org.
 If you do not submit the following information, we may not consider your course proposal.